LG CordZero A9 vs. Dyson V10 Absolute Comparison

 3. Power Switch

-Dyson utilized the trigger in the V10 Absolute, while LG uses a three-button layout to turn on the vacuum and toggle between the two power settings.
+Dyson uses a trigger on the V10 Absolute, while LG uses a three-button layout to turn on the vacuum and toggle between the two power settings.

 The V10 uses a slide switch for toggling between the three suction settings.
 It’s the last Dyson cordless stick vacuum with this feature after the V7 and V8.